LaDeMonika/42-CommonCore/[06]_so_long/README.md

 After getting all pizzas, the exit opens and you can escape downstairs.

-You can close the game by Clicking on the red cross on the window’s frame, or pressing Q or Esc.
+You can close the game by Clicking on the cross on the window’s frame, or pressing Q or Esc.